St. Peter Catholic School - Greenville, NC

 Kindergarten begins with “ABC Bootcamp,” a research-based, classroom-proven 26-day program to introduce children to all 26 letters and sounds.
 This allows students to begin manipulating letters and sounds to make words.
 Following the boot camp, the focus turns to word families.

 Students are also taught high frequency words (sometimes called sight words) to help students read more fluently and with greater comprehension.
 Parents are provided with a list of the high frequency words that will be learned each quarter so they may encourage memorization at home.
+You can also access the list here.

 Students are assigned to reading groups with children in a comparable reading level.
 These groups meet daily.
 Guided reading groups help support readers develop strategies to better process and comprehend the text they are reading.
 The goal of guided reading is to build independent readers and develop fluency while using books appropriate for their reading level.